awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 Grants the specified privileges on a schema\.
 GRANT CREATE ON SCHEMA and the CREATE privilege in GRANT ALL ON SCHEMA aren't supported for Amazon Redshift Spectrum external schemas\.
 To grant usage of external tables in an external schema, grant USAGE ON SCHEMA to the users that need access\.
 Only the owner of an external schema or a superuser is permitted to create external tables in the external schema\.
 To transfer ownership of an external schema, use [ALTER SCHEMA](r_ALTER_SCHEMA.md) to change the owner\.

-EXECUTE ON FUNCTION *function\_name*   <a name="grant-function"></a>
-Grants the EXECUTE privilege on a specific function\.
-Because function names can be overloaded, you must include the argument list for the function\.
-For more information, see [Naming UDFs](udf-naming-udfs.md)\.

 EXECUTE ON ALL FUNCTIONS IN SCHEMA *schema\_name*  <a name="grant-all-functions"></a>
 Grants the specified privileges on all functions in the referenced schema\.
+Amazon Redshift doesn't support GRANT or REVOKE statements for pg\_proc builtin entries defined in pg\_catalog namespace\.

 EXECUTE ON PROCEDURE *procedure\_name*   <a name="grant-procedure"></a>
 Grants the EXECUTE privilege on a specific stored procedure\.
 Because stored procedure names can be overloaded, you must include the argument list for the procedure\.
 For more information, see [Naming stored procedures](stored-procedure-naming.md)\.